-This prolific Liverpool clockmaker is likely to be our next project.
-At present (2019) we are collecting information.
+This prolific Liverpool clockmaker is our current project.
+At present we are collecting information.

 He was born in Sheffield on 24th March 1790.
 We have found no record of his apprenticeship, probably because he learned his trade from his clockmaker father, Martin.